Academics

 UC applications are available August 1.

 Applications for admission to the UC system are available online at admissions.universityofcalifornia.edu.
-California Community College students receive admission priority compared to other transfer applicants, and several of the UC campuses offer guaranteed admission to well-prepared transfer students.
+California Community College students receive admission priority over other transfer applicants, and several of the UC campuses offer guaranteed admission to well-prepared transfer students.
 The Transfer Admission Planner (UC TAP) — at admission.universityofcalifornia.edu/transfer/transfer-admission-planner — is an online tool that can help students plan and monitor progress towards transferring to a UC Campus.
 Because the pool of students applying to the UC varies each year, the level of academic performance for admission to a campus or to a major will vary as well.
 Variables such as the number of applicants, their academic qualifications, and the number of spaces available can impact acceptance rates.

 UC Priority Application Filing Period